 This stage offers time for both celebration and reflection.
 Outputs from this project management phase include approved project results and learnings that can be applied to similar projects in the future.

-Project management approaches offers a collection of processes, methods, and tools (Kanban Board) to manage project activities and accomplish project activities.
+Project management approaches offer a collection of processes, methods, and tools to manage and accomplish project activities.
 They ensure consistency, simplify complexities, lower costs, and reduce risks.
-While there are a number of well-established project management approaches available.
+There are a number of well-established project management approaches available.

-Listed below are some of the most popular project management approaches:
+Listed below are some of the most popular types of project management approaches:

 - Lean project management